-Shares in SeqUr are not traded in an active market and as a result of SeqUr surrendering their interest in their sole exploration asset the book value of \$63,822 has been fully impaired.
+Shares in SeqUr are not traded in an active market and as a result of SeqUr surrendering their interest in their sole exploration asset the book value of \$63,822 was fully impaired in the 30 June 2015 financial year.

-Strateco was declared insolvent in June 2015 and as such the Company's interest in Strateco shares valued at \$966,589 has been fully impaired.
+Strateco was declared insolvent in June 2015 and as such the Company's interest in Strateco shares valued at \$966,589 was fully impaired in the 30 June 2015 financial year.